Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 What is a medical alert system, and how does it work?

-A medical alert system provides an older adult with immediate access to help, supports their independence, and reduces time to receive care during a crisis.
-These systems also provide family members and caregivers with peace of mind, whether they live near or far away.
+A medical alert system provides you with access to medical help when you need it, supports your independence, and reduces the time it takes to get care during a crisis.
+These systems also provide family members and caregivers with peace of mind, whether they live near or far.

-Alert systems include a lightweight help button that can be worn around the neck as a necklace, around the wrist as a bracelet, put into a pocket, or worn around a belt loop—whichever is most convenient.
+• Basic equipment: A base unit or a wearable device that can be worn as a necklace or bracelet, put into a pocket, or worn around a belt loop

 What medical alert system options are available?